-- · Corporation business and governance planning; - · Corporation restructuring; - Building capacity and mentoring; - Identifying and pursuing business and economic development opportunities including regional coordination; - · Assistance with funding applications for specific projects; and - Coordination of cultural heritage and native title matters.
+- · Corporation business and governance planning; - Corporation restructuring; - · Building capacity and mentoring; - Identifying and pursuing business and economic development opportunities including regional coordination; - Assistance with funding applications for specific projects; and - Coordination of cultural heritage and native title matters.

-Land and Sea Management
+Land and Environment Program

-In 2007, CLCAC formally established a Land and Sea Management Unit as an extension of its role as a native title service body.
-This Unit undertakes land and sea management activities that enhance the protection and management of natural resources in the southern Gulf of Carpentaria area for the long-term benefit of Traditional Owners groups and communities.
+This Unit undertakes land and sea management activities that enhance the protection and management of natural resources in the southern Gulf of Carpentaria area for the long-term benefit of Traditional Owner groups and communities.

-Activities conducted by CLCAC, with funding from a range of funding sources, have included turtle and dugong management, biodiversity surveys, feral animal and weed control, wetland rehabilitation, fire management, and protection and management of cultural sites.
+Activities conducted by CLCAC, with funding from a range of sources, have included turtle and dugong management, biodiversity surveys, feral animal and weed control, wetland rehabilitation, fire management, and protection and management of cultural sites.
 Strategies used to undertake this work include:

-- Employing Traditional Owner Rangers to undertake culturally appropriate environmental management and conservation projects; - Preserving Traditional Knowledge and using Traditional Knowledge and Science together to increase understanding of the natural values of the region and to contribute to effective natural resource management; - Developing partnerships that contribute to improved land and sea management; and - Undertaking community and visitor education about cultural and natural values.
+- Employment of Traditional Owner Rangers to undertake culturally appropriate environmental management and conservation projects; - Preservation of Traditional Ecological Knowledge (TEK) and utilisation of TEK together with science to increase understandings of the natural values of the region and to contribute to effective management; - Developing partnerships that contribute to improved land and sea management; and - Community and visitor education about cultural and natural values.

-At the 30th of June, 2016 CLCAC engaged twenty-nine (29) staff funded through its Land and Sea Management programs, including five (5) casual Indigenous Fire and Weed Rangers and eighteen (18) full-time Indigenous Rangers over three Ranger Units in Normanton, Gregory Downs and Burketown.
-The Rangers are supported by 6 professional and administrative staff, including a Regional Land and Sea Coordinator, and Project Officers and Planning Officers located in Burketown, Normanton and Cairns.
+At 30 June 2017, CLCAC engaged twenty seven (27) staff funded through its Land and Sea Management programs, including six (6) casual Indigenous Rangers and sixteen (16) full-time Indigenous Rangers over two Ranger Units in Normanton and Burketown.
+The Rangers are supported by professional and administrative staff, including a Regional Land and Sea Coordinator, Fire Project Officer and Project and Planning Officers located in Burketown and Normanton as well as an Indigenous Project Support Administration Officer located in Cairns.